Please Wait

 4 Major Sectors Prone to Money Laundering Stages

-There are several ways that money launderers use to hide or legalize their illicit proceeds.
-A research was published in a journal of Crime, Law, and Social Change which states some general ways aimed to hide their assets and never be linked to those assets if identified.
-Below are general statements that were made to highlight the conventional behaviors while laundering money.
+A research was published in the Crime, Law, and Social Change journal, which states some general ways to hide their assets and never be linked to those assets if identified.
+Below are general statements highlighting conventional behaviors while implementing steps to launder money.

-• Money launderers choose middlemen generally known as strawmen to launder their illicit gains to hide the real beneficiary of assets.
-An artist with an art degree and background and a professional with an accounts background can be selected to launder money in antiquities and consultant firms respectively.
+• Money launderers choose middlemen, generally known as strawmen, to launder their illicit gains to hide the real beneficiary of assets.
+An artist with an art degree and background and a professional with an accounts background can be selected to launder money in antiquities and consultant firms, respectively.

 • The corrupt actors target those jurisdictions with less active responses to money laundering activities to plot their schemes.
 Cross-border weak cooperations facilitate laundered in hiding and laundering their black money.